| Abnormal Uterine Bleeding

 levels or growths in the uterus such as fibroids or polyps.
 And sometimes the reason is not known.
 Your treatment may depend on

-- After age 40: Perimenopausal and menopausal years.
+whether you are planning to have children.
+After age 40: Perimenopausal and menopausal years.
 After age 40, women tend to have changing hormone levels.

 During this time before your period stops (perimenopause),